 - 7.2.
-CMHC Funding and Cost-Matched Funding under this Agreement must be used only for (i) Housing in accordance with the Initiatives and in alignment with the mutually agreed-to Targets and Outcomes in the Action Plans, and in compliance with this Agreement and (ii) Administration Costs up to a maximum of 10% agreed to by CMHC in the Action Plan and further defined in the Claims form, all as set out in Schedule C. - 7.3.
-CMHC Funding and Cost-Matched Funding must be used in accordance with at least one of the following eligible uses, in order to be recognized, except as may otherwise be set out in this Agreement:

-- (a) Increase Supply: This may include new construction of or conversion to Housing. - (b) Preservation: This may include repair, renovation, adaptation, regeneration, or new construction to replace existing Housing. - (c) Affordability Support: This may include rent supplements, shelter allowances and homeownership support. - 7.4.
+CMHC Funding and Cost-Matched Funding under this Agreement must be used only for (i) Housing in accordance with the Initiatives and in alignment with the agreed-to Targets and Outcomes in the Action Plans, and in compliance with this Agreement and (ii) Administration Costs up to a maximum of 10% agreed to by CMHC in the Action Plan and further defined in the Claims form, all as set out in Schedule C. NLHC is responsible for ensuring use of CMHC Funding and Cost-Matched Funding complies with the requirements of this Agreement and aligns with the principles of the NHS. - 7.3.
+CMHC Funding and Cost-Matched Funding must be used in accordance with at least one of the following eligible uses, in order to be recognized, except as may otherwise be set out in this Agreement: - (a) Increase Supply: This may include new construction of or conversion to Housing. - (b) Preservation: This may include repair, renovation, or adaptation of Housing as well as regeneration of Housing. - (c) Affordability Support: This may include rent supplements, shelter allowances and homeownership support.

+7.4.
 CMHC Funding and PT Funding under this Agreement will not replace or displace any level of provincial or municipal spending.
-For purposes of costmatching, provincial or municipal spending from and after April 1, 2018 which contributes to the achievement of Targets and Outcomes, may be recognized as Cost-Matched Funding in accordance with Schedule A. - 7.5.
-CMHC Funding will only be paid if: - (a) a Claims Form in the format set out in Schedule C is received by CMHC that meets the requirements of this Agreement; - (b) the requirements under paragraph 9 below have been met at the date the Claims Form is submitted to CMHC; - (c) all mutually agreed-to Action Plans have been finalized and the reports required in accordance with Schedules C and D have been submitted to CMHC; - (d) the total amount of CMHC Funding claimed in the Fiscal Year for each applicable Initiative does not exceed the maximum amount available for that Fiscal Year for each applicable Initiative, in accordance with Schedule B. - 7.6.
+For purposes of cost-matching, provincial or municipal spending from and after April 1, 2018 which contributes to the achievement of Targets and Outcomes, may be recognized as Cost-Matched Funding in accordance with Schedule A.

+7.5.
+CMHC Funding will only be paid if:

+- (a) a Claims Form in the format set out in Schedule C is received by CMHC that meets the requirements of this Agreement; - (b) the requirements under paragraph 9 below have been met at the date the Claims Form is submitted to CMHC; - (c) all mutually agreed-to Targets and Outcomes in the Action Plans have been finalized and the reports required in accordance with Schedules C and D have been submitted to CMHC; - (d) the total amount of CMHC Funding claimed in the Fiscal Year for each applicable Initiative does not exceed the maximum amount available for that Fiscal Year for each applicable Initiative, in accordance with Schedule B. - 7.6.
 Requests for and payments of CMHC Funding are subject to the terms and conditions of this Agreement, including in respect of accountability and reporting under paragraph 8, and are subject to appropriations as set out in subparagraph 15.2 below.